Cyber Risk Monitoring: Steps to Take Now

 Building Your Cybersecurity Risk Monitoring Program

-We’ve established the importance of monitoring your third-, fourth- and Nth-party vendors for cyber risk.
-But how do you conceptualize effectively monitor vendors for cyber risk in our increasingly interconnected and complex world?
+We've established the importance of monitoring your third-, fourth- and Nth-party vendors for cyber risk.
+But how do you conceptualize effectively monitoring vendors for cyber risk in our increasingly interconnected and complex world?
 Here are the steps you need to take to build a robust cyber risk monitoring system that can alert you to issues before you fail a compliance audit or experience a data breach.

 1. Define Your Level of Acceptable Risk